 Going grain free is one of those dietary shocks that’s pretty hard to recoup from.
 After a life spent thriving on gluten and grains in general, thinking that we’ll have to say goodbye to cakes and baguettes is quite overwhelming to say the least.
 And that’s why I prepared this guide on grain free flour alternatives.

 I have been there too, and I know what that means.
 Eating out in a pizzeria and sitting at the table with an empty plate because there’s nothing on the menu you can have.
-Visiting a new city and feeling like you can’t even enjoy its culture because,none of their local specialties is suitable for your crazy diet… It’s always hard, especially in the beginning.
+Visiting a new city and feeling like you can’t even enjoy its culture because none of their local specialties is suitable for your crazy diet… It’s always hard, especially in the beginning.

 Then, after I tried many flour alternatives and tested out multiple recipes to bake without grains, I came to the verdict that life doesn’t end with a bag of wheat flour! …And with all the amazing grain free options we have nowadays, we can easily forget about our dietary limitations.